-BIRCH LAKE RESERVOIR (includes the South Kawishiwi River upstream to the first rapids north of Minnesota Highway 1 bridge).
+BIRCH LAKE RESERVOIR including the South Kawishiwi River upstream to the first rapids north of Minnesota Highway 1 bridge (St. Louis County).
 Northern pike: all from 24-36" must be immediately released.
 Possession limit three, only one over 36".

 BLACKDUCK LAKE (Beltrami County) Sunfish: possession limit five.